storyblok/field-plugin/packages/cli/templates/react/README.md

 ## Next Steps

+Read more about field plugins [on GitHub](https://github.com/storyblok/field-plugin).

 Set up continuous integration with the [CLI](https://www.npmjs.com/package/@storyblok/field-plugin-cli).
 Define an environmental variable `STORYBLOK_PERSONAL_ACCESS_TOKEN`, and use the `--name` and `--skipPrompts` options as such:

 ```shell
 yarn deploy --name $NAME --skipPrompts
 ```

-[@storyblok/mui](https://www.npmjs.com/package/@storyblok/field-plugin) contains a component library and theme for [MUI](https://mui.com/).
+[@storyblok/mui](https://www.npmjs.com/package/@storyblok/mui) contains a component library and theme for [MUI](https://mui.com/).
 To add it to this project, follow the instructions in the [readme](https://github.com/storyblok/mui).